-Possessing firearms, using firearms, attempting to use or threatening to use firearms whether, loaded or unloaded, explosives or other weapons, even if legally possessed, is prohibited on the Stonehill campus or at off-campus events.
+Possessing firearms, using firearms, attempting to use or threatening to use firearms whether, loaded or unloaded, explosives or other weapons, even if legally possessed off campus, is prohibited, by the state of Massachusetts on College property and prohibited by College Policy both on campus and at any off campus sponsored event.
 Weapons include but are not limited to such items as switchblades, knives with locking blades, stilettos, nun-chucks, daggers, brass knuckles, bows and arrows, slingshots, BB guns, air guns, pellet guns, air rifles (regardless of projectile velocity), taser guns, paintball guns, fireworks, and ammunition (whether metal, plastic, or other materials).
-Any item that may be used as a weapon is prohibited.
 Improper use of laser beam instruments is also prohibited.
 Possession without appropriate authorization and/or misuse of the weapons will result in serious disciplinary action by the College.
 Weapons of any kind may not be stored in any building or on the grounds of Stonehill College, including personal vehicles.

 The use of prop weapons for theatrical performances or activities on campus can present a potential danger for students, faculty, and staff.
 There are well-documented cases where law enforcement officers have mistaken a "toy" or realistic replica for a real weapon, and serious injury or death has resulted.
 It is unreasonable to expect the Stonehill College Campus Police or College employees to be able to distinguish a "stage prop" or "toy" from a dangerous weapon.

 Any person, class, club, or other organization that plans to use prop, replica, training, or toy weapon of any description on the Stonehill College campus as part of their activities must register all the details of the activity with the Stonehill College Campus Police.